 Texas A&M University at Galveston requires certain College Board tests as a part of its admission procedures for those applicants seeking admission to their first semester of college or university work.
 Results of these tests are to be used for admission, counseling, and placement purposes.
 The following tests are required: Scholastic Aptitude Test (SAT), English Composition Achievement Test and Mathematics Achievement Test (Level I or II).
 The College Board offers these examinations at conveniently located testing centers throughout the United States and in major cities of many foreign countries.
-Testing dates, locations, and fees required are described in an information bulletin which may be obtained by writing to the College Board, Box 592, Princeton, N.J.
+Testing dates, locations, and fees required are described in an information bulletin which may be obtained by writing to the College Board, Box 529, Princeton, N.J.
 08540.
+When registering for these tests, students should designate that the results be sent to Texas A&M University at Galveston (CB Code 6835).
+Test scores will not be accepted unless furnished directly to Texas A&M University at Galveston or Texas A&M University in College Station by the College Boards.

-The University will accept scores on either Mathematics Test: Level I or Level II.
-Students interested in taking the Mathematics Test, Level II, should do so only after careful study of the College Board Publication, 'Achievement Tests," and a conference with a high school counselor or nathematics teacher.
+The University will accept scores on either Mathematics Tests Level I or Level II.
+However, most students are expected to take the mathematics test, Level I. Students interested in taking the Mathematics Test, Level II should do so only after careful study of the College Board Publication, Achievement Tests, and a conference with a high school counselor or mathematics teacher.

-The minimum test score requirements for admission for applicants who have never attended another college or university are stated in terms of a total score on the College Board's Scholastic Aptitude Test.
-This total score is the sum of the Verbal and Mathematical scores reported by the College Board.
+The test scores listed below are the minimum requirements for admission for applicants who have never attended another college or university and are stated in terms of a total score on the College Board's Scholastic Aptitude Test.
+This total score is the sum of the verbal and mathematical scores reported by the College Board.